 Some of you may have taken advantage of the Paycheck Protection Program (PPP).
-Any borrowers who took loans under the PPP and would like to request forgiveness of their loan must complete an application.
+Borrowers who took loans under the PPP and would like to request forgiveness of their loan must complete an application.
 On Friday, May 15 the US Treasury released the Paycheck Protection Program loan forgiveness application.

 The application is quite lengthy.
 You may want to refer to the recent blog just released by the Greensfelder Law Firm if you have questions on how to complete the form.
 The article does a thorough job addressing concerns like the following: